The New Infinity

 New art for planetariums

-With new works by Agnieszka Polska, Metahaven and Robert Lippok & Lucas Gutierrez as well as live concerts by Richard Reed Parry (Hamburg) and Dasha Rush (Berlin), the 2018 series “The New Infinity” enters its second year.
+With new works by Agnieszka Polska, Metahaven and Robert Lippok & Lucas Gutierrez as well as live concerts by Richard Reed Parry (Hamburg), Dasha Rush and Robert Lippok & Lucas Gutierrez (Berlin), the 2018 series “The New Infinity” enters its second year.
 The new work cycle celebrates its world premiere in cooperation with the International Summer Festival Kampnagel at the Planetarium Hamburg.
 The new works can then be seen at the Mobile Dome on Mariannenplatz in Berlin as part of Berlin Art Week.

 “The New Infinity” series takes place in an extraordinary architectural space: it was developed more than 100 years ago as a planetarium dome to convey the star system and the dissolution of boundaries that accompanies looking into space in as realistic a way as possible.
 At the same time, planetariums have been high-tech spaces from their very inception, a sophisticated simulation of artificial worlds that were initially analogue and which have been digital for more than thirty years.
 So why not use these institutions for artistic projects?
 Because what works today in a planetarium works in all planetariums worldwide.